itsalirahimi/ground_truth_generation/README.md

 ### 1. Log and Visualize the Robot's Odometry

 1. Write the marker ID poses inside the *telloGTGeneration.py* script.
-Also, give the *telloGTGeneration.py* script an address to save the output, and the address of drone camera calibration file.
+(Fill the `idPoses` variable like sample comments)

 [//]:# "TODO: The marker ID poses should be written in a <params-file> inside the <save-dir>"

+2. Give the *telloGTGeneration.py* script an address to save the output (<save-dir>), and the address of drone camera calibration file.

 [//]:# "TODO: The address to save the output must be passed with argparse"

 2. In a terminal: